learn-co-students/react-router-nested-routes-code-along-dc-web-102819/README.md

 Notice what is happening on the second `Route`.
 When rendering a component through a `Route` with the `render` prop, the function accepts an argument, `routerProps`.
-When the path matches the URL, the `Route` will call the function inside `render` and pass in the current information available able the route, including the URL path that caused the `Route` to render.
+When the path matches the URL, the `Route` will call the function inside `render` and pass in the current information available to the route, including the URL path that caused the `Route` to render.
 This is not possible with the regular `component` prop on `Route`s we've seen before.